error404as/file-helpers/Readme.md

-Install grunt-cli and relared grunt plugins.

 `npm i`

-Put original files to **/src/** folders, take result from **/dist/** folders.

 Run **.bat** files on Windows.
-After completing related Grunt task window won't be closed until AnyKey pressed.
+After completing task window won't be closed until AnyKey pressed.

 Easy, fast, comfortable for non-command-line users.

+LESS and SCSS are single-folder compilers.
+Script take *.less and *.scss files from directory and put *.css files in the same directory.

+Other scripts take files from **src** directory and put to **dist** directory.